 Directed by prolific music video maker and now feature film director Jonathan King, this clip won Best Video at the 1996 NZ Music Awards.
 The sepia-tinged print, colonial photo studio-styled art direction and details (tokotoko and Edwardian suits) are beautifully realised and make for an effective back-drop to the song’s political lyrics.
 DJ Sir-vere: “an original Aotearoa classic”

-Che Fu goes Kung Fu and travels to a music video version of Chinatown, for this opium-smoked, shadowy Alicia Williams-directed clip.
-The oriental styles suit the mellow groove of the song right down to the Mao collars.
-As always, the award-winning singer puts in a great performance, as an infatuated singer who is In the Mood for Love.
+Che Fu goes Kung Fu and travels to a music video version of Chinatown, in this shadowy clip directed by Alicia Williams.
+The oriental styles suit the mellow groove of the song, right down to the Mao collars.
+The award-winning singer makes the moves, while harbouring an infatuation for a beautiful DJ whose face is "dancing in my head".

 Prolific music video director Sophie Findlay offers a humourous take on all those army film and TV shows (Full Metal Jacket, Tigerland et al) with the bad-arse drill sergeant and badgered recruits.
 Commanding Officer Mareko barks orders to the beat to his troops, The Deceptikonz.

 A simple but evocative music video shot on the streets of South Auckland, in a mix of both black and white and colour.
 The video-scapes are industrial and gritty and provide a fitting backdrop to this tale of post-migration PI life in Aotearoa that became a hit single in 1996.

 A simple but effective black and white video for this charity single aimed at encouraging young people to ‘Think Twice’ before committing a crime.
 The line-up of singers and rappers is indeed all-star, and their mass performance footage is intercut with relevant street scenes illustrating the theme.
 Excellent performances from NZ hip-hop royalty: Che Fu, Scribe, P-Money, Savage and DJ Sir-vere (who initiated the project).